Blane245/musicgenerator/docs/CMG User Manual.md

 If the values goes of the lo<->hi interval, the sign on $\sigma$ is reversed.

 ### AudioFile.
 This is not really a generator as it will play a saved audio file rather than generate a new sound.
 The user specifies the start time of the playback and its volume.
 The entire audio file is then played from beginning to end.
+A good use of an audio file generator is to build up a new composition from the recording of other compositions.
 - **Volume:** This is the volume at which the audio file will be played back.
 It must be between 0 and 10 with a step size of 1.
 The default value is 5.
 - **Audio File:** All files are displayed and the one selected will be read.
 If it is not an valid audio file, at error message will be display and the file will not be loaded.
 The stop time an the information about the audio file (sample rate, duration, and number of channels) is not updated until the volume is changed or the next time the generator is viewed.
 ![alt text](./images/AudioFileGenerator.png)